Qigong

 What Does “Qigong” Mean?

-Qigong (pronounced “chee-gong”) means “energy cultivation” or “skill with energy.”
+Qigong (pronounced “chee-gong”) means “energy cultivation” or “skill with energy of your body.”

 A mountain stream flowing over rocks with pine trees and mountains in the background on a sunny day.
 Image provided by Cyndi Bemel (cyndibemel.com | cbemel3@me.com)